Grid scale Battery energy storage systems (BESS)

 Guidance for BESS

-When considering BESS, all fire and rescue services (FRS) should primarily follow the National Fire Chiefs Council (NFCC) guidance 'Grid Scale Battery Energy Storage System Planning - Guidance for FRS', which gives recommendations on Grid Scale BESS sites during the design and planning stage.
-However, we recognise that additional internal design codes and industry best practise can be used to support the fire safety/design of a BESS site.
+When considering BESS, all fire and rescue services (FRS) should primarily follow the National Fire Chiefs Council (NFCC) guidance 'Grid Scale Battery Energy Storage System Planning - Guidance for FRS', which was updated in 2025.

 While this guidance is intended for FRS use, its contents will be informative for designers, owners and operators of BESS installations, as well as interested members of the public.
-It considers amongst other things, system design, construction and testing, suppression systems, emergency plans, and more.
-A revised edition of this guidance is expected in 2025.

 Where a BESS site includes permanent buildings, there will be additional requirements.
 You can find further information about this in our 'For designers, applicants and planners' section.